big-squid/react-microfe/README.md

 }
 ```

 Thats really the only change you'll have to make to your development setup!
 Building a microfrontend still requires some additional thought in regards to dependencies, styling, and configuration.
-It will be injected along side of another app that already has things like styles, polyfills, global variables, local and session storage items, workers, and many other things that we're used to only thinking about in a single context.
+It will be injected along side of another app that already has things like styles, polyfills, global variables, local and session storage items, workers, and many other things that you're probably used to only thinking about in a single context.

 ## Packaging and Deployment